-All records or other information regarding the identification of the account, to include full name, physical address, telephone numbers and other identifiers, records of session times and durations, the date on which the account was created, the length of service, the types of service utilized, the IP address used to register the account, log-in IP addresses associated with session times and dates, account status, alternative e-mail addresses provided during registration, methods of connecting, log files, and means and source of payment (including any credit or bank account number);
+All records or other information regarding the identification of the account, to include full name, physical address, telephone numbers and other identifiers, records of session times and durations, the date on which the account was created, the length of service, the types of service utilized, the IP address used to register the account, log-in IP addresses associated with session times and dates, account status, alternative email addresses provided during registration, methods of connecting, log files, and means and source of payment (including any credit or bank account number);

-All records or other information stored by an individual using the account, including address books, contact and buddy lists, calendar data, pictures, and files;
+All records or other information stored by an individual using the account, including address books, contact and buddy lists, calendar data, pictures, and files; and information that constitutes fruits, evidence, and instrumentalities of violations of 18 U.S.C. §§ 2314, 2315, or 371 involving the target account(s) since June 2006, including the following information:

-All records pertaining to communications between Yahoo!, Inc., UnityFax, and any person regarding the account, including contacts with support services and records of actions taken; and
+All records pertaining to communications between (Provider) and any person regarding the account, including contacts with support services and records of actions taken.